-The quantity of social media posts shows how deeply Dr. Maya Angelou affected people.
-She was a poet, author, historian, civil right activist, educator, and the grace of her words touched the world.
-My favorite Maya Angelou quote has been a guiding principle for my business, and my life: "I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel."
+The quantity of social media posts shows how deeply Maya Angelou affected people.
+She was a poet, author, historian, civil right activist, and educator, and the grace of her words touched the world.
+My favorite Maya Angelou quote has been a guiding principle for my business, and my life:

 It could be the plumber, the dental hygienist, the delivery guy.
 Some people have a natural way of making others feel incredible.
 It's impossible to forget them.
 They don't just provide a product or service--they have a true gift for connecting on a deeper human level.
 In the course of an ordinary business transaction, they are extraordinary and how they make you feel feeds your soul.